-Response: Redevelopment of the Property will result in improvements to the pedestrian experience and ground level synergy at the street line creating enhanced connections between the nearby residential neighborhoods/communities and the numerous offerings in Old Town.
-This will reinforce the interconnected fabric of the entire Old Town area while providing synergy and walkability on a site that currently lacks pedestrian comfort and visual interest.
+Response: Redevelopment of the Property will result in improvements to the pedestrian experience, through a new solid shade canopy or tree canopy (two options) and landscaping, and ground level synergy at the street level creating enhanced connections between the nearby residential neighborhoods/communities and the numerous offerings in Old Town.
+This will reinforce the interconnected fabric of Old Town while providing synergy and walkability on a site that currently lacks pedestrian comfort and visual interest.